fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.
+> It is recommended to copy the `js` folder from the FusionCharts Suite XT download package to your project's JavaScript folder.

-* The download package also contains **vue-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > vue` folder.
+* The download package also contains files of the `Vue-FusionCharts` wrapper under `fusioncharts-suite-xt > integrations > vue`.
 The folder structure is shown below:

 ![Vue Js Folder]({% site.baseurl %}/gif/vue-folder-structure.gif)

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `vue` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `vue` folder from `fusioncharts-suite-xt > integrations > vue` to your project's JavaScript folder.
+> It is recommended to copy the `vue` folder from `fusioncharts-suite-xt > integrations` to your project's JavaScript folder.

-Installation of FusionCharts Suite XT involves copying and pasting the JavaScript files from the downloaded package into your project folder.

-After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder:
+Following is the list of files present in your `fusioncharts-suite-xt` folder:

 File Name|Description|
 -|-